-X3.3 Overfill-In order to reduce the load on the pipe and to help prevent over-compaction in this area, it is recommended that the soil immediately over the pipe not be compacted for a depth of about 1/3 the outside diameter of the pipe above the top of the pipe unless the project specifications require compaction in this area.
+X3.3 Overfill-In order to reduce the load on the pipe, it is

+recommended that the soil immediately over the pipe not be compacted for a depth of about $\frac{1}{3}$ the outside diameter of the pipe above the top of the pipe unless the project specifications require compaction in this area.

-ASTM International takes no position respecting the validity of any patent rights asserted in connection with any item mentioned in this standard.
+The American Society for Testing and Materials takes no position respecting the validity of any patent rights asserted in connection with any item mentioned in this standard.
 Users of this standard are expressly advised that determination of the validity of any such patent rights, and the risk of infringement of such rights, are entirely their own responsibility.

 This standard is subject to revision at any time by the responsible technical committee and must be reviewed every five years and if not revised, either reapproved or withdrawn.
-Your comments are invited either for revision of this standard or for additional standards and should be addressed to ASTM International Headquarters.
+Your comments are invited either for revision of this standard or for additional standards and should be addressed to ASTM Headquarters.
 Your comments will receive careful consideration at a meeting of the responsible technical committee, which you may attend.
 If you feel that your comments have not received a fair hearing you should make your views known to the ASTM Committee on Standards, at the address shown below.

-This standard is copyrighted by ASTM International, 100 Barr Harbor Drive, PO Box C700, West Conshohocken, PA 19428-2959, United States.
+This standard is copyrighted by ASTM, 100 Barr Harbor Drive, PO Box C700, West Conshohocken, PA 19428-2959, United States.
 Individual reprints (single or multiple copies) of this standard may be obtained by contacting ASTM at the above address or at 610-832-9585 (phone), 610-832-9555 (fax), or service@astm.org (e-mail); or through the ASTM website (www.astm.org).